juju/docs/src/en/reference-hook-tools.md

 ## open-port

 `open-port` registers a port or range to open on the public-interface.
-On public clouds the port will only be open while the service is exposed.
+On public clouds the port will only be open while the application is exposed.
 It accepts a single port or range of ports with an optional protocol, which may be `udp` or `tcp`, where `tcp` is the default.

-`open-port` will not have any effect if the service is not exposed, and may have a somewhat delayed effect even if it is.
+`open-port` will not have any effect if the application is not exposed, and may have a somewhat delayed effect even if it is.
 This operation is transactional, so changes will not be made unless the hook exits successfully.